StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-03-29-displaying-store-data.md

 The structure of your application state is defined (implicitly) by your reducers.
 </div>

 So, the shape of our todo item is `{ completed: boolean, text: string }`.
-We'll just have our `TodoItem` component take an `item` that matches that same pattern, and use its properties to generate the HTML:
+We'll just have our `TodoItem` component take an `item` that matches that same pattern, and use its properties to generate the HTML (in `components/todoItem.jsx`):

     function TodoItem({item}) {
         // List items should get the class `editing` when editing and `completed` when marked as completed.